 Can You Make Espresso with Instant Coffee?

-While you cannot prepare rich and dense espresso shots with a thick layer of Crema using instant coffee powder, you can make espresso-like coffee by increasing the coffee to water ratio.
+No, you cannot prepare rich and dense espresso shots with a thick layer of Crema using instant coffee powder.
+However, you can make espresso-like coffee by increasing the coffee-to-water ratio.

 Here’s a detailed guide on making Espresso with instant coffee